 Tuesday & Saturday: Makerspace Open Studio, 9:30 am-2:30 pm Saturday, 4-7:30 pm Tuesday.
 On the second Saturday of each month, the Joplin Public Library Makerspace is open on a walk-in, first come, first serve basis.
 Patrons under 18 must be accompanied by parent or legal guardian to use the makerspace during this event.
 Makerspace equipment is in-house use only.
 Call 417.623.7952, ext.
 1041.

-November 27: Dog Day Afternoon, 4 pm.
-This program encourages independent readers in K-5 grades to practice their skills by reading to certified therapy dogs.
+January 29: Dog Day Afternoon, 4-6 pm.
+This program encourages independent readers in grades K-5 to practice their skills by reading to certified therapy dogs.
 Registration takes place at the children’s desk on the day of the event.
-More information: email@example.com, 417.623.7953.
+More information: firstname.lastname@example.org, 417.623.7953.

-Get festive with us and create a one-of-a-kind, made-by-you, wood, fabric, glass or canvas project!
-Events scheduled every Wed-Sun.
-Walk-In for Wine’d Down Wednesday Open Studio from 5-9 pm.
-We host canvas and DIY home decor every Thursday at 7 pm; Fridays 7 pm; and Saturdays 10 am, 1 pm and 7 pm; Sundays at 2 pm.
+Resolve to do something creative this year!
+Come create a one-of-a-kind, made-by-you, wood, fabric, glass or canvas project!
+Events scheduled every Wed-Sun!
+Walk-In for Wine’d Down Wednesdays Open Studio from 5-9 pm.
+We host canvas and DIY Home Decor every Thursday at 7 pm, Fridays at 7 pm and Saturdays at 10 am, 1 pm and 7 pm, Sundays at 2 pm.
 Walk-in or register online in advance for featured projects and to choose your own designs.
 Ask about weekly bar specials.
 Soft drinks and water also available.
-Paint Your Pet during the All Things Pets event.
-View our online calendar for the most current listing of events and registrations at RSVPaint.com.

 Spiva Center for the Arts: Third and Wall streets.